bioinfo-ibms-pumc/MutPrimerDesign/README.md

 ```

-If you use SCSA for your research, please kindly cite the following paper:
+If you use MutPrimerDesign for your research, please kindly cite the following paper:

 CAO Yinghao,PENG Gongxin.
 MutPrimerDesign: Design primers for human gene mutations located in coding
                           sequence region[J].Chinese Journal of Bioinformatics,2020,18(3):169-175.